neilkuan/cdk-eks-upgrade-demo/AMAZON_EKS.md

 # What is Amazon Elastic Kubernetes Service
-Amazon Elastic Kubernetes Service (Amazon EKS) 是一項受管服務，可用於在 AWS 上執行 Kubernetes，而無須安裝、操作和維護您自己的 Kubernetes 控制平面或節點。Kubernetes 是一套開放原始碼系統，用於容器化應用程式的自動化部署、擴展和管理。Amazon EKS：
+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that you can use to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.
+Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.

 ![](./docs/eks.png)
 ![](./docs/EKS-GuardDuty-Blog-Arch.png)